CleverCloud/documentation/content/doc/addons/matomo.md

 When you subscribe the Matomo add-on, we automatically setup a PHP instance based on the latest Matomo release.
 It comes with the required MySQL database and an optional Redis cache.

 We have chosen to let you see and manage these companion add-ons in the Console so that you could adjust them to your needs.
 You can change their settings and use the Clever Cloud ability to migrate from an S flavored database or cache to an L or XL if required.
-You can also activate autoscalabity (horizontal and/or vertical scaling).
+You can also activate auto-scalability (horizontal and/or vertical scaling).

 By default, Matomo on Clever Cloud comes with small sized add-ons: